 It makes sense that due to geography, the vast majority of North American expatriates choose to base themselves within the Americas – that is South America, Central America or Canada.
 However, Europe and Asia are also popular with US expats.

-Mexico is a popular choice for American expats due to its close proximity to the US and its climate.
+Time and time again, Mexico has proven itself to be the best country for Americans to move to from USA.
+Mexico is a popular choice with Americans due to its close proximity to the US and its climate.
 In fact, Mexico is home to more American expats than any other country in the world, with 1.5 million choosing it as their permanent home.

 When relocating to Mexico from the US, there are three types of visa depending on how long you want to stay: